jhoelzel/jhoelzel.github.io/_posts/2024-09-05-kubernetes-custom-images.md

 #### What now?

 With this setup you can initialize the kubernetes node by simply providing the k3s config through cloud-init in terraform.
 Or through the provider API.
 Or even through kubernetes operators ;).

 ### TLDR: Custom Images as the Backbone of Kubernetes Success

 In today’s fast-paced cloud-native environments, where scalability, security, and flexibility are critical, **custom images** are the backbone of successful Kubernetes deployments.
-By building and maintaining them tailored to your workloads, you ensure that your nodes are consistently configured, secure, and ready to meet the demands of production environments—whether in the cloud, at the edge, or on-prem.
+By building and maintaining them tailored to your workloads, you ensure that your nodes are consistently configured, secure, and ready to meet the demands of production environments-whether in the cloud, at the edge, or on-prem.

 From **fast provisioning** and **automated updates** to **resource optimization** and **enhanced resilience**, they are a powerful tool for any organization leveraging Kubernetes.
 When combined with automation tools like **Terraform** and integrated into a broader **DevOps** strategy and offer the control and flexibility needed to manage modern infrastructure at scale.

-By adopting golden images, you are not only solving the challenges of today but also preparing your infrastructure for the future—whether that involves scaling across multiple clouds, expanding to edge environments, or adopting new workloads.
+By adopting golden images, you are not only solving the challenges of today but also preparing your infrastructure for the future-whether that involves scaling across multiple clouds, expanding to edge environments, or adopting new workloads.
 They give you the foundation to build a Kubernetes environment that is predictable, secure, and adaptable to the ever-changing demands of modern cloud-native applications.